-3.1.1 Upon acceptance to the site mixed skip waste will be deposited in the waste transfer building (AREA 1A) to undergo sorting and separation.
+3.1.1 Upon acceptance to the site mixed skip waste will be deposited in AREA 1 to undergo sorting and separation.
 Waste will comprise of mixed HCl and construction, demolition and excavation (CDE) waste.
 Whilst CDE wastes are not commonly associated with odorous emissions, they may contain fine organic materials that can produce a mild "musty" smell.
 This odour can become more noticeable when the wastes are exposed to rainwater, which generally occurs while they are stored in skips or containers at the point of production, prior to being received at the site.